 - Scroll down and check off the box for Gradescope 1.3

 - Click Continue and then Finish to add Gradescope to your Sakai course site

-The following Knowledge Base article explains how to sync your Sakai roster with Gradescope
+See this Knowledge Base article explaining how to sync your Sakai roster with Gradescope.

 Gradescope 1.3 is a new Gradescope integration in Sakai used to administer and grade online or digitized paper-based homework, quizzes, and exams.
 Graded assignments and assessments in Gradescope can link with your Sakai course’s gradebook.